perladvent/perldotcom/content/article/_pub_2003_06_06_regexps.md

 {
+   "description" : " Everyone knows that Perl works particularly well as a text processing language, and that it has a great many tools to help the programmer slice and dice text files.
+Most people know that Perl's regular expressions are the mainstay...", "thumbnail" : null,
+   "draft" : null,
+   "date" : "2003-06-06T00:00:00-08:00",
+   "slug" : "/pub/2003/06/06/regexps.html",
+   "title" : "Regexp Power",
    "tags" : [
       "regexps-regular-expressions"
    ],
-   "title" : "Regexp Power",
-   "slug" : "/pub/2003/06/06/regexps",
-   "date" : "2003-06-06T00:00:00-08:00",
    "categories" : "Regular Expressions",
-   "thumbnail" : null,
-   "draft" : null,
    "image" : null,
-   "description" : " Everyone knows that Perl works particularly well as a text processing language, and that it has a great many tools to help the programmer slice and dice text files.
-Most people know that Perl's regular expressions are the mainstay...", "authors" : [
+   "authors" : [
       "simon-cozens"
    ]